 Undergraduate Student, Environmental Economics and Policy.
-Nora Abushaaban is a third-year undergraduate student who has been immersed in social justice work in the Bay Area for much of her life and has recently began exploring and understanding the interconnected nature of environmentalism in regards to its social and economic benefits.
+Nora Abushaaban is a fourth-year undergraduate student who has been immersed in social justice work in the Bay Area for much of her life and has recently began exploring and understanding the interconnected nature of environmentalism in regards to its social and economic benefits.
 Nora has also worked with refugees abroad in Jordan and has developed a wider view of the struggles people face on a daily basis in regards to access to basic needs such as food and clean water.
 She hopes to assist in the creation of projects that not only provide a more sustainable alternative to some of the current systems we have in place, but also to create jobs that can alleviate populations from poverty.
 Nora is really excited to be on the BFI team and can’t wait to learn how to empower herself and others to cultivate a healthier and equitable society for all.

 Nora Abushaaban, Student Assistant